FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-asn.md

     </div>
 </ff-asn-group>
 ```
+> Note
+>
-**NOTE**: The group caption will always be displayed at the top of the `ff-asn-group`.
-No other elements are altered in any way.
+> The group caption will always be displayed at the top of the `ff-asn-group`.
+> No other elements are altered in any way.

 ## Structuring the filter group